What causes warts and what wart treatments work?

 What about home remedies?

-There are lots of home remedies that are claimed to clear up warts.
+There are many ttypes of home treatment for warts that are claimed to clear up warts.
 It’s not certain if any of them are effective.
 Duct tape is commonly used- this involves applying duct tape to the wart and changing it every few days.
 It seems to help in certain cases, perhaps by removing outer layers of dead skin.
 Some research suggests duct tape may work, but is probably less effective than salicylic acid or cryotherapy

-There are many other treatments, including photodynamic therapy- but not enough research has been done to be certain whether they work or not.
+There are many other types of treatment for warts, including photodynamic therapy- but not enough research has been done to be certain whether they work or not.

 If you have warts and want to get them treated, speak to your pharmacist about over-the-counter options, or see your GP if you would like to consider cryotherapy.